Chart Color Schemes

 Victor Harbor ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Victor Harbor has a cultural diversity below average, with 79.5% of its population born in Australia, 92.1% being citizens, and 96.4% speaking English only at home.
-Christianity is the main religion in Victor Harbor, comprising 47.5% of people, compared to 42.7% across Rest of SA.
-The top three ancestry groups are English (39.0%), Australian (27.5%), and Scottish (8.5%).
+Victor Harbor's cultural diversity was found to be below average, with 79.5% of its population born in Australia, 92.1% being citizens, and 96.4% speaking English only at home.
+Christianity was the main religion, comprising 47.5% of people in Victor Harbor, compared to 45.2% across Rest of SA.
+The top three ancestry groups were English (39.0%), Australian (27.5%), and Scottish (8.5%).

 Frequently Asked Questions - Diversity